Purushothaman-natarajan/No-Code-Image-Classifier-Pytorch/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

-# Agro Insights - Develop your own Image Classifier
+# No-Code-Image-Classifier-Pytorch - Develop your own Image Classifier

 This project provides a no-code interface for developing image classification models using the Torch framework.
 Use the `setup_and_run` script to set up and open the Gradio-based interface, which simplifies the process of developing and testing image classification models.
 If you prefer streamlit interface, navigate to `Image Classifer/streamlit interface`, use the `setup_and_run - streamlit` script to set up and open Streamlit-based interface.

 ## Prerequisites